WebOrigami/docs/content/language/index.md

 ---
 title: The Origami language
-subtitle: Complements HTML, CSS, and JavaScript so you can build complete websites
+subtitle: Complements HTML, CSS, and JavaScript so you can build complete sites
 ---

 ${ src/templates/blocks.ori(areaLinks) }